deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

 and we will add the basic lines of code:

 The first line declares that the source code is GPL version 3.0 licenced.
-In a situation where publishing the source code is the default, machine-readable licencing specifiers are critical. `pragma` The source code is written for Solidity 0.7.0 or a newer version of the language up to but not including version 0.9.0. `contract MyDAO...` gives the name of our contract as well as a new block of code.
+In a situation where publishing the source code is the default, machine-readable licencing specifiers are critical. 'pragma' The source code is written for Solidity 0.7.0 or a newer version of the language up to but not including version 0.9.0. contract MyDAO... gives the name of our contract as well as a new block of code.

 ### Step 2: Defining our DAO functions

 Commonly the DAO's contract has four main functions:
-- `Deposit governance tokens`.
+- `Deposit governance tokens`
-- `Withdraw the tokens`.
+- `Withdraw the tokens`
-- `Create a proposal`.
+- `Create a proposal`
-- `Vote`.
+- `Vote`

 We use AVAX our governance token.
-FUJI contract address: 0xA048B6a5c1be4b81d99C3Fd993c98783adC2eF70 and we need import ARC-20 template from [Avalanche](https://docs.avax.network/build/references/coreth-arc20s)
+FUJI contract address: 0xA048B6a5c1be4b81d99C3Fd993c98783adC2eF70 and we need import ARC-20 template from [Avalanche](https://docs.avax.network/build/references/coreth-arc20s).

 ### Step 3: Defining the proposal variables